Sebo: SEBO Felix/Dart

 In 2005, SEBO launched the "swivel neck" upright, which meant the connector to the motorized brush cleaning unit could turn aiding in flexibility.
-The SEBO Dart, aimed at the commercial market and its domestic equivalent, the Felix with additional features that domestic customers demand, to include interchangeable floor heads or a power nozzle that are available for both machines to deal with a variety of floor types.
+The SEBO Dart, aimed at the commercial market and its domestic equivalent, the Felix with additional features that domestic customers demand, to include interchangeable floor heads or a power nozzle that are available for both machines to deal with various floor types.
 The floorhead/powerhead can also be removed from the main body, and the handle folded down to convert the unit into a portable, handheld cleaner in a canister mode.

 The powerhead fitted to all Felix models (Not Dart) is the ET-1 (premium) type which has a foot pedal recline similar to the X series.
 The ET1 features a manual 4 position height adjustment dial to suit different flooring types.
-LED control panel indicates brush roll monitoring at all times if height adjustment is set too high and automatic shut off of the motor if brushroll becomes obstructed, strained or jammed.
+LED control panel indicates brush roll monitoring at all times if height adjustment is set too high and automatic shut off the motor if brush roll becomes obstructed, strained or jammed.
 The brush roll motor can be switched off manually for use on hard floors, and automatically shuts off when the machine is in the upright locked position.
 Like the X series, the brush roll can be easily removed for cleaning or replacement.

 In 2010, SEBO introduces the "DISCO" polisher buffer.
 With an optional hard floor round crystal and polishing discs for polishing and cleaning hard floors, the DISCO head can be used with both Felix and Dart models.
 The Dart 3 comes as a package with the Disco head.
 Other than a similar attachment for Kirby Vacuum Cleaners, the Felix/Dart is the only machine offering this feature.